Judge: Condemned inmate will die, but state cannot kill him in a cruel or unusual manner

 Hoffman was scheduled to die March 18 for the 1996 rape and murder of Mary "Missy" Elliot, a 28-year-old advertising account executive from New Orleans.
 Her nude body was found near the Pearl River in St. Tammany Parish; she had been shot in the head execution-style.

-The judge gave assurances that Hoffman will be eventually be executed, but she wanted to make sure it would be in a manner that didn't violate the Eighth Amendment.
-Killing him next week would deny him an opportunity to pursue the case.
+The judge gave assurances that Hoffman will be eventually be executed, but said Louisiana shouldn't be in so much of a hurry that it would deny him a day in court.
+She said she wanted to make sure the execution wouldn't violate the Eighth Amendment, and that killing him next week would be wrong.

 "Perhaps the single most important prerequisite for the issuance of a preliminary injunction is a demonstration that if it is not granted the applicant is likely to suffer irreparable harm," Dick wrote.
 "No harm is more irreparable than death."